The Rich Get Richer And The Poor Get Poorer

 800 Loti less or whopping 125.26 US dollars less

-Is it not coincidental that all these 3 countries are neighbors and all three of them show the largest price differential in gold when it is priced in US dollars?
-Hum, be careful.
+Is it not coincidental that all these 3 countries are neighbours and all three of them show the largest price differential in gold when it is priced in US dollars?
 We are entering a new era in the financial markets.
 I would hazard a guess that 90% of the analysts out there have no clue on how to price in currency wars into the financial equation.
 I will attempt to provide you with some clues as to how this war progresses.

 So far looking at gold in 13 different currencies, it appears to be losing the battle in 12 of them.
 I am able to only show 3 charts here.
 The rest will be shown in my follow up essay.
-In my next article, The Sneak Fed attack on the Metals Market, I will examine certain schemes where by the central bankers could have made and probably have made a fortune as a result of the rise in the price of Gold in US dollars.
+In my next article, The Sneak Fed attack on the Metals Market, I will examine certain schemes whereby the central bankers could have made and probably have made a fortune as a result of the rise in the price of Gold in US dollars.
+This is all-out War On Wealth for the central banker continue to deflate our currency and in doing so deflate the value of the dollar

 Look at the evidence above and you answer the question.
 Have the central bankers won the war on Gold to Date?
 The answer is right there.
 It hurts, it bites, it stings, but it does not lie.
-Do whatever you want, but the plain cold hard nail biting truth is staring you right in the face.
+Do whatever you want, but the plain cold hard nail-biting truth is staring you right in the face.
 Don’t blink if you are trying to find an excuse.
+One should also remember that The Rich Get Richer And The Poor Get Poorer because we no longer have the Gold standard so the rich can now fleece the poor out a good days pay.
+The poor do not understand the intricacies of inflation and the rich use this knowledge to keep them saddled with debt and enslaved to a system that does not reward hard honest work.

 “Fear has its use but cowardice has none.”